niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 The initial value of the key `sentence` in the `meta_d` dictionary is `None`, but when the `parsejson()` function encounters a key `type` with value `sentence` it changes the value of `meta_d["sentence"]` to hold the `id` of the sentence.
 The value of that parameter will stay the same, and is copied into the field `sentence_id` of every row (representing a word) in `lemma_l` until the `parsejson()` function encounters a new `"type" : "sentence"` pair.

-Each row (word) in the list `lemm_l` will now have a field `sentence_id`that can be used to identify words that belong together in a sentence - a feature that is particularly important for syntactic parsing in Natural Language Processing and building [treebanks](https://en.wikipedia.org/wiki/Treebank).
+Each row (word) in the list `lemm_l` will now have a field `sentence_id` that can be used to identify words that belong together in a sentence - a feature that is particularly important for syntactic parsing in Natural Language Processing and building [treebanks](https://en.wikipedia.org/wiki/Treebank).

 #### 2.1.5.4 Using parsejson()

 In practice, one will rarely wish to parse a single text - as in the examples above.
-The various `parsejson()` functions discussed above (or any that may be derived) may be embedded in code that uses a list of projects or text ID numbers (optionally provided with `startlabel`and `endlabel`) in order to parse a collection of documents or entire [ORACC][oracc] projects.
+The various `parsejson()` functions discussed above (or any that may be derived) may be embedded in code that uses a list of projects or text ID numbers (optionally provided with `startlabel` and `endlabel`) in order to parse a collection of documents or entire [ORACC][oracc] projects.
 Example code for doing so is available in the [Computational Assyriology][compass]  repo.
-That part of code (iterating through a list of text IDs) is not specific to [ORACC][oracc] or to JSON and will not be discussed here (some code explanation is available in the notebooks).
+The point of discussing some variants of the `parsejson()` function is to demonstarte its flexibility and the possibility of extracting various types of data.

 The output of `parsejson()` is a list of words, where each word is represented by dictionary that includes a number of data elements, including Citation Form, Guide Word, Part of Speech, GDL (grapheme information), Form (transliteration), etc. Some data elements are always present, others are specific for Sumerian or Akkadian, or are only present if the word in question has been lemmatized.
 For most projects it will be necessary to select and/or manipulate the data (section [2.1.7](#2.1.7-Data-Structuring)).